Gluten-Free Chewy Chocolate Salted Caramel Cookies

 The thing is, using an all purpose mix for gluten free baking is kind of like using one spice mix for seasoning everything you eat – sweet AND savoury.
 Can you imagine that?
 Sure, it’ll work on some things, but definitely won’t be suited for others.
 Gluten free flours are the same way – some recipes call for more structure, some need more moisture retention.
 Robust savoury flavours really lift some recipes… and for others it would be overkill.
 By using different combinations of flours, you really let the flavours and properties of those flours sing!

 Personally, I can’t see ever using wheat flour to bake cookies again, even for my non-gf friends.
 The complex – but fairly subtle, in some cases – flavours, the amazing textures… I’m pretty sure that every cookie recipe in this book has wrecked me for the wheat versions.
 Today, I’d like to share one of them with you.
-These cookies are everything you could ever want in a cookie… chewy, fudgey, dense, and full of flavour.
+These Gluten-Free Chewy Chocolate Salted Caramel Cookies are everything you could ever want in a cookie… chewy, fudgey, dense, and full of flavour.

 |Interested in Gluten-free cooking and baking?
 You’ll LOVE Beyond Flour: A Fresh Approach to Gluten-Free Cooking and Baking!